aadilmallick/my-notes-docusaurus/docs/linux/03-linux-guide.md

 **read mode**

-- If a file is in read mode, that means that it can be read.
+- **how read permissions affect files**: If a file is in read mode, that means that it can be read.
-- If a directory is in read mode, that means its contents can be listed.
+- **how read permissions affect directories**: If a directory is in read mode, that means its contents can be listed.

 **write mode**

-If a file is in write mode, you can write to the file.
+- **how write permissions affect files**: If a file is in write mode, you can write to the file.

-If a folder is in write mode, the directory’s contents can be modified but only if the folder is also in executable mode.
-If a directory is not in write mode, you can’t add or remove files.
-But if the individual files are in write mode, you can modify them.
+- **how write permissions affect directories**: If a folder is in write mode, the directory’s contents can be modified but only if the folder is also in executable mode.
+	- If a directory is not in write mode, you can’t add or remove files.
+	- But if the individual files within that directory are in write mode, you can modify them.

 **execute mode**